A New Look and Convergence Rate of Federated Multi-Task Learning with Laplacian Regularization: Abstract

 \section{Abstract}

-Federated multi-task learning (FMTL) has emerged as a natural choice to capture the statistical diversity among the clients in federated learning.
-To unleash the potential of FMTL beyond statistical diversity, we formulate a new FMTL problem \OurAlg using Laplacian regularization, which can explicitly leverage relationships among the clients for multi-task learning.
-We first show that \OurAlg provides a unified framework covering a wide range of problems such as conventional federated learning, personalized federated learning, few-shot learning, and stratified model learning.
-We then propose algorithms including both communication-centralized and decentralized schemes to learn optimal models of \OurAlg.
-Theoretically, we show that the convergence rates of both \OurAlg's algorithms achieve linear speedup for strongly convex and sublinear speedup of order $1/2$ for nonconvex objectives.
-While the analysis of \OurAlg is applicable to both strongly convex and nonconvex loss functions, the conventional FMTL algorithm MOCHA, which is based on CoCoA framework, is only applicable to convex case.
-Experimentally, we verify that \OurAlg outperforms the vanilla FedAvg, MOCHA, as well as pFedMe and Per-FedAvg in personalized federated learning.
+Non-Independent and Identically Distributed (non-IID) data distribution among clients is considered as the key factor that degrades the performance of federated learning (FL).
+Several approaches to handle non-IID data such as personalized FL and federated multi-task learning (FMTL) are of great interest to research communities.
+In this work, first, we formulate the FMTL problem using Laplacian regularization to explicitly leverage the relationships among the models of clients for multi-task learning.
+Then, we introduce a new view of the FMTL problem, which in the first time shows that the formulated FMTL problem can be used for conventional FL and personalized FL.
+We also propose two algorithms \OurAlg and \dFed to solve the formulated FMTL problem in communication-centralized and decentralized schemes, respectively.
+Theoretically, we prove that the convergence rates of both algorithms achieve linear speedup for strongly convex and sublinear speedup of order $1/2$ for nonconvex objectives.
+Experimentally, we show that our algorithms outperform the conventional algorithm FedAvg, {FedProx, SCAFFOLD, and AFL} in FL settings, MOCHA in FMTL settings, as well as pFedMe and Per-FedAvg in personalized FL settings.